zecure/shadowd.zecure.org/content/overview/shadowdctl.md

 ### Setup

-You install and control Shadow Daemon through `shadowdctl`, a simple [docker-compose](https://docs.docker.com/compose/) wrapper.
+You can install and control Shadow Daemon through `shadowdctl`, a simple [docker-compose](https://docs.docker.com/compose/) wrapper.
-You can modify the file `docker-compose.yml` for fine-grained control.
+Modify the file `docker-compose.yml` for fine-grained control.
 To start Shadow Daemon execute the following commands.

     git clone https://github.com/zecure/shadowdctl.git
     cd shadowdctl
     sudo ./shadowdctl up -d

-Wait until the `shadowd_ui` container is completely started.
+Wait until the `web` container is completely started.
 Once the initialization is done you have to add a user account for the web interface.

     sudo ./shadowdctl exec web ./app/console swd:register --admin --name=admin